 What to Wear in Tokyo and Japan in each Season

-- Spring – March, April and May.
-Clothes to wear in Spring include trans seasonal options, as the weather is changeable and may be cooler in the evening.
+- What to Wear in Japan in Spring – March, April and May.
+Clothes to wear in Japan in Springtime include trans seasonal options, as the weather is changeable and may be cooler in the evening.
 If you are travelling in the mountain areas plan for the weather to be cooler.

-- Summer – June, July and August.
+- What to Wear in Japan in Summer – June, July and August.
 Clothes to wear in Summer include lightweight and cool clothes, with extra rain gear for the first half of Summer.

-- Autumn – September, October and November.
+- What to Wear in Japan in Autumn – September, October and November.
 Clothes to wear in Autumn include trans seasonal clothes, with extra rain gear for the first half of Autumn.

-- Winter – December, January and February.
-Clothes to wear in winter include winter clothing with coats, boots, beanies, scarves and gloves.
+- What to Wear in Japan in Winter – December, January and February.
+Clothes to wear for a Japan winter trip include clothing with coats, boots, beanies, scarves and gloves.
 If you are planing to go skiing or snow boarding then you will also need to pack your ski clothing and apres ski gear.

 Ensure that you pack well worn in and comfortable footwear for your visit to Japan.
 For mostly urban adventures a good pair of sports shoes or other walking shoes will suffice.